 Point Light Setup for Vlogging

-The next light in this setup is called the soft light that is used to take the edge off the shadows that are cast on the background by the main light.
+The next light in this setup called the soft light is used to take the edge off the shadows that are cast on the background by the main light.
 This light is placed closer to our key camera because we do not want this light to create its own set of shadows.
 So, this light will have a lesser intensity than the key light.

 So, there you have it, all the major light setups that you can use in your next vlog depending on which kind of vlog you make along with a few essential tips for vlogging that will come in handy while recording.
-For a beauty vlog, a ring light, for a travel vlog and on-camera light, for normal indoor vlogs, LED video light and for a story vlog a softbox light and with every light source do not forget to add a reflector or a diffuser and most importantly whichever light source you use, do not forget the three-point lighting fundamental method.
+For a beauty vlog, a ring light, for a travel vlog an on-camera light, for normal indoor vlogs, LED video light and for a story vlog a softbox light with every light source do not forget to add a reflector or a diffuser and whichever light source you use, do not forget the three-point lighting fundamental method.

 - Top 5 Gifts For 2023 For Your Partner - November 29, 2022